tradecloud/tradecloud-docs-api-v2/order/supplier/receive/README.md

 * `serialNumber`: is an unique identifier assigned incrementally or sequentially to an item, to uniquely identify it.
 * `batchNumber`: is an identification number assigned to a particular quantity or lot of material from a single manufacturer

-### Requested planned delivery schedule
+## Native Delivery schedule

-`lines.deliverySchedule`: the requested delivery schedule by the buyer.
+`lines.deliverySchedule`: the current delivery schedule, either `Issued` or `Confirmed`.

+`lines.deliveryScheduleIncludingRequests`: the current planned delivery schedule, either `Issued`, `In Progress` (having an open `Proposal` or `Reopen Request`) or `Confirmed`.
+This field is only supported as native delivery schedule.

   * `position`: the optional position in the delivery schedule.
 Not to be confused with the `line.position`
-* `date`: the requested delivery date of this delivery schedule position.
+  * `date`: the delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).
-* `quantity`: the requested quantity of this delivery schedule position.
+  * `quantity`: the quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.

+### Logistics fields

+These additional logistics fields are only available in the order line level delivery schedule:

+  * `status`: the optional delivery line's [logistics status](./#logistics-status).
+  * `etd`: The optional logistics Estimated Time of Departure \(local date without time zone\).
+Date has ISO 8601 date `yyyy-MM-dd` format.
+  * `eta`: The optional logistics Estimated Time of Arrival \(local date without time zone\).
+Date has ISO 8601 date `yyyy-MM-dd` format.

+## Simple Delivery schedule

+`lines.scheduledDelivery`: the current delivery line, when using the simple delivery schedule.

+  * `date`: the delivery date of this delivery line.
+Date has ISO 8601 date `yyyy-MM-dd` format.
+See also [Standards](../../api/standards.md).
+  * `quantity`: the quantity of this delivery line.
+Quantity has a decimal `1234.56` format with any number of digits.

+### Logistics fields

+  * `status`: the optional delivery line's [logistics status](./#logistics-status).
+  * `etd`: The optional logistics Estimated Time of Departure \(local date without time zone\).
+Date has ISO 8601 date `yyyy-MM-dd` format.
+  * `eta`: The optional logistics Estimated Time of Arrival \(local date without time zone\).
+Date has ISO 8601 date `yyyy-MM-dd` format.

 ### Requested prices